 Academic staff members may add clarifying information after they have signed the Performance Review Form.
-This information shall be provided to the Dean or equivalent as soon as possible and no later than one week after the member signed the Performance Review Form.
+This information shall be provided to the Dean no later than one week after the member has signed the Performance Review Form.
 The Dean shall attach this information to the Performance Review Form before it is forwarded to the Review Committee.